Skip to content

 1. Enable service:

-sudo systemctl enable oberon-governor
+sudo systemctl enable cyan-skillfish-governor-smu

 2. Check config file exists:

-ls -l /etc/oberon-config.yaml
+ls -l /etc/cyan-skillfish-governor-smu/config.toml

 # If missing, reinstall governor